Great-West/Protective Disability Claim Tips for Dentists

 10. I heard the American Dental Association (ADA) disability policy is different from private disability policies.
 How is it different?

-For example, Great-West and the ADA can change critical terms of the policy, such as changing your eligibility for benefits, changing the age to which benefits are paid, or increasing the medical care requirement without your consent.
+For example, Protective and the ADA can change critical terms of the policy, such as changing your eligibility for benefits, changing the age to which benefits are paid, or increasing the medical care requirement without your consent.
 Although you would receive notice of any changes after the fact, you would not be able to object to or prevent the changes.

-We created the list below by comparing a version of the Great-West ADA policy from the 1980s to a version of the ADA policy from the 2000s, to illustrate how the policy changes over time.
+We created the list below by comparing a version of an old Great-West ADA policy from the 1980s to a version of the ADA policy from the 2000s, to illustrate how the policy changes over time.
 The list includes some (but not all) of the parts of the policy that have changed over the years.

 - Totally Disabled